justinecog/streamlit-app/README.md

 # streamlit-app

-A simple app for automated meeting minutes. <br>
+A simple app for automated meeting minutes generation. <br>